Looking for the best apres ski bars in Courchevel? From La Folie Douce to seasonaire hang outs, Courchevel has it all

 Want to find the places where your chalet host and ski instructor really sneak off to?

-La Boulotte is a cracker of a bar in Courchevel 1650.
+Le Pelican (formerly La Boulotte) is a cracker of a bar in Courchevel 1650.
 It’s always been known for raucous apres with 3 live music sessions a week – Monday, Wednesday, Friday.
 Finish your day leisurely skiing the mellow sunny slopes in 1650 before carving down the blue run into town.
 Unclip your skis and head straight down the small slope into the village.
 Turn left and you’ll immediately arrive at the bar.
 Throw your skis on the rack and head on in.
 Get yourself a beer and settle in for sing-along tunes, Genepi shots, and maybe a dance on a table.

 Le Schuss is one of those classic-looking alpine ski bars.
 Its exterior is clad in dark wood and you can’t help but stop and take a peek inside, especially once the smell of Vin Chaud hazily drifts out the front door.